Gilligaloola

-Gilligaloola is a heritage-listed residence located at 82-84 Pennant Hills Road, Normanhurst in the Hornsby Shire local government area of New South Wales, Australia.
-It was designed by Norman Selfe who was involved in the design, and built during 1893.
+Gilligaloola is a heritage-listed residence located at 82-84 Pennant Hills Road, Normanhurst, New South Wales, a suburb of Sydney, Australia.
+It was designed by Norman Selfe who was involved in the design, and built in 1893.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-Gilligaloola was constructed in 1893 on 14 acres of land and planted with Italian gardens and orchards.
+Gilligaloola was constructed on 14 acres and planted with Italian gardens and orchards.
 It was built for Norman Selfe, a prominent civil engineer, after whom the suburb Normanhurst takes its name.

 The architect and builder of the house is unknown, but the design and character of certain details appear to suggest that Selfe was himself involved.
 The following obituary taken from the 16 October 1911 edition of The Sydney Morning Herald described the significant contribution that Selfe made at the turn of the century:

-In November 1981 community representations were made to the Heritage Branch raising concerns for the future of Gilligaloola.
-At the time there was a proposal to subdivide the grounds of approximately one hectare into five separate lots.
+In November 1981, community representations were made to the Heritage Branch, raising concerns for the future of Gilligaloola.
+At the time, there was a proposal to subdivide the grounds of approximately one hectare into five separate lots.
 Subdivision plans showed lot boundaries particularly close to Gilligaloola and the grounds reputedly contained predominantly intact stylistic and horticultural elements.

-Following consideration of the matter the Heritage Council of New South Wales considered the matter at its 27 November 1981 meeting and recommended to the Minister the making of an Interim Heritage Order.
+The Heritage Council of New South Wales considered the matter at its 27 November 1981 meeting and recommended the Minister making of an Interim Heritage Order.
 An Interim Heritage Order was gazetted on 8 January 1982 over the five lots.
-On 16 December 1983 the Interim Heritage Order over the five lots was revoked and a Permanent Conservation Order placed over Lot 1 DP 262809 on 16 December 1983.
+On 16 December 1983, the Interim Heritage Order over the five lots was revoked and a Permanent Conservation Order placed over Lot 1 DP 262809 on 16 December 1983.
 Gilligaloola was transferred to the State Heritage Register on 2 April 1999.